davewalker60/pmdup/pages/register.md

 ---

 <span style="color:red"> Wayne, things to consider:</span>
-* <span style="color:red">Like we did last year, can we again encourage people to register sooner by stating that payment isn't due until December?
-If we expect people to pay when they register, people are just gonna wait until the last minute to register again like was happening last year before we changed the policy.</span>
 * <span style="color:red">Ask for approximate travel dates on the reg form?</span>
 * <span style="color:red">Decide how many community meals</span>
   * <span style="color:red">Survey suggests a couple would be good</span>